dlewiski/epicoin/README.md

   6. User can click to see a detailed description of block chains and terminology

 ## Known bugs
-  Our app is perfect

-  jkjk

-  We don't even know where to begin... contact us and buy us lots of beverages then will attempt to explain

 ## Setup/Installation Requirements